Kuuuube/Misc_Scripts/scripts_and_programs/jp_number_converter/README.md

 - `--range=ARGS`: Range of numbers in the following format: `1-1000`.
 Default: `0-1000`.

+-  `--correct=STR`: Format string to override default correct message in the same format as `--format`.

+-  `--incorrect=STR`: Format string to override default incorrect message in the same format as `--format`.

 - `--weight`: Makes all digits within the range equally likely.
 Default: `false`.

 - `--max-decimal`: The maximum decimal places in generated numbers.
 Default: `0`.